gsemet/dopplerr/README.md

 -   Free software: MIT
 -   Source: <https://github.com/Stibbons/subdlsrv>
 -   Python 3.
 Python 2 is tested by Travis but local installation is not provided.
+-   Docker image base on Alpine Linux and S6-Overlay is provided (based on Linuxserver's images)

 Usage
 -----